I didn’t expect to have a feminist awakening today, but that’s the great thing about London – you’re constantly surprised.

-I didn’t go to all the exhibits, but the ones I did go to made complete sense, so I’m quite happy.
+I didn’t go to all the exhibits, but the ones I did visit made complete sense, so I’m quite happy.

 My favorite collections explored feminism (both in the art world and in media), media and technology, and how people interpret art.

-I love this exhibition (if you can’t already tell by the amount of pictures included).
+I love this exhibition (if you can’t already tell).
 The Guerilla Girls are now my new favorite, and I love that Tate Modern has this included in their gallery.